Disney+: 2015–2019

 In late 2015, Disney launched a streaming service in the United Kingdom called DisneyLife to test the streaming market.
-It was eventually replaced by Disney+ on March 24, 2020.
+It was later launched in the Philippines on May 25, 2018.
+The UK version was replaced by Disney+ on March 24, 2020, while discontinued in the Philippines on April 1 that year.

 In August 2016, Disney acquired a minority stake in BAMTech (a spin-off of MLB Advanced Media's streaming technology business) for $1 billion, with an option to acquire a majority stake in the future.
 Following the purchase, ESPN announced plans for an "exploratory [over-the-top] project" based on its technology (ESPN+) to supplant its existing linear television services.
 On August 8, 2017, Disney invoked its option to acquire a controlling stake in BAMTech for $1.58 billion, increasing its stake to 75%.
 Alongside the acquisition, the company also announced plans for a second, Disney-branded direct-to-consumer service drawing from its entertainment content, which would launch after the company ends its existing distribution agreement with Netflix in 2019.
 Not long after, Agnes Chu, story and franchise development executive at Walt Disney Imagineering, was the first executive appointed for the unit, as senior vice president of content.
 Chu led two projects to launch the new unit.
 First, Disney needed to verify exactly what content could be physically and legally made available through a streaming service right away, which meant physically reviewing all content in Disney's vaults that had not recently undergone restoration, and reviewing "binders of pieces of paper with legal deals" to identify potential obstacles.
 Second, Chu met with leaders of Disney's various content-producing divisions to start brainstorming which projects would be appropriate for release on a streaming service rather than in movie theaters.
 Chu later left in August 2020.

 In December 2017, Disney announced its intent to acquire key entertainment assets from 21st Century Fox.
 Intended to bolster Disney's content portfolio for its streaming products, the acquisition was completed on March 20, 2019.

-In January 2018, it was reported that former Apple and Samsung executive Kevin Swint had been appointed as the senior vice president and general manager reporting to BAMTech CEO Michael Paull, who leads development.
+In January 2018, it was reported that former Apple and Samsung executive Kevin Swint had been appointed the senior vice president and general manager, reporting to BAMTech CEO Michael Paull, who leads development.
 In March 2018, Disney's top level segment division was reorganized with the formation of Disney Direct-to-Consumer and International, which then included BAMTech, which contains "all consumer-facing tech and products".
 In June of the same year, longtime Disney studio marketing chief, Ricky Strauss, was named president of content and marketing, however reporting to chairman of Disney Direct-to-Consumer and International Kevin Mayer.
 In January 2019, Fox Television Group COO Joe Earley was named executive vice president of marketing and operations.
 In June 2019, Matt Brodlie was named as senior vice president of international content development.
 In August 2019, Luke Bradley-Jones was hired as senior vice president of direct to consumer and general manager of Disney+ for Europe and Africa.